srinjanreja/RecipeWebsite/README.md

 I present my first website.
-It may have some issue, so I request to ignore those small mistakes.
+As this is my first website, so i had no idea about the responsiveness of websites.
-I will be delivering more cool websites later on, so this is my first step towards this.
+I will be developing more skills on this, and delivering more cool webistes, so this is the first step towards my goal.
+Thanks for visiting my profile.

 *** For Best experience see the website in 150x ***